ToroCraft/Minecoprocessors/README.md

 The books can be named in an [anvil](http://minecraft.gamepedia.com/Anvil) and signed to make them read only.
 Once a book and quill is signed, you can also copy them which could be a useful feature.
 However, you will most likely want to write your programs outside of Minecraft as book and quills do not allow the cursor to be moved away from the last character.
-Also, if you are having trouble copy and pasting a program into a book and quill, make sure it is small enough to fit on to one page.
+Also, if you are having trouble copying and pasting a program into a book and quill, make sure it is small enough to fit onto one page.
 If the program doesn't fit on one page, nothing will happen when you try to paste it into the book and quill.

 ![Redstone Processor GUI](http://i.imgur.com/kBOYQS4.png)